Myriad: In European languages

-Asia
+In East Asian languages

 In East Asia, the traditional numeral systems of China, Korea, and Japan are all decimal-based but grouped into ten thousands rather than thousands.
-The character for myriad is 萬 in traditional script and 万 in simplified form in both mainland China and Japan.
-The pronunciation varies within China and abroad: wàn (Mandarin), wan5 (Hakka), bān (Minnan), maan6 (Cantonese), man (Japanese and Korean), vạn (Vietnamese), and ម៉ឺន meun (Khmer).
+The character for myriad is 萬 in traditional script and 万 in simplified form in both mainland China and Japanese; its pronunciation varies between languages (Mandarin: wàn, Hakka: wan5, Minnan: bān, Cantonese: maan6, Japanese and Korean: man, Vietnamese: vạn, Thai: หมื่น muen and Khmer: ម៉ឺន meun).

 Because of this grouping into fours, higher orders of numbers are provided by the powers of 10,000 rather than 1,000: In China, 10,0002 was 萬萬 in ancient texts but is now called 億 and sometimes written as 1,0000,0000; 10,0003 is 1,0000,0000,0000 or 兆; 10,0004 is 1,0000,0000,0000,0000 or 京; and so on.
 Conversely, Chinese, Japanese, and Korean generally do not have native words for powers of one thousand: what is called "one million" in English is "100萬" (100 myriad) in the Sinosphere, and "one billion" in English is "十億" (ten myllion) or "十萬萬" (ten myriad myriad) in the Sinosphere.
 Unusually, Vietnam employs its former translation of 兆, một triệu, to mean 1,000,000 rather than the Chinese figure.
-Similarly, the PRC government has adapted the word 兆 to mean the scientific prefix mega-, but transliterations are used instead for giga-, tera-, and other larger prefixes.
-This has caused confusion in areas closely related to the PRC such as Hong Kong and Macau, where 兆 is still largely used to mean 10,0003.
+Similarly, the Chinese government has adapted the word 兆 to mean the scientific prefix mega-, but transliterations are used instead for giga-, tera-, and other larger prefixes.
+This has caused confusion in areas closely related to China such as Hong Kong and Macau, where 兆 is still largely used to mean 10,0003.